CellFateNucOrg/spot_quant/README.md

 * `min_planes`: Filter used masks based on a minimum number of planes. (defaults to zero).
 * `pixi_dir`: Directory into which you cloned this repository.

-After that, run the script by typing: `sbatch spot_quant.sh`.
+Then run the script by typing: `sbatch spot_quant.sh`.

 # Output
 Measure regionprops in 3D and/or based on individually Z-projected regions.
 Measured properties are stored in files named "props.json" and/or "mip_props.sjon", which are structured as follows: